Facebook

 Recent studies in the female population have supported a correlation between cigarettes and lung cancer.
 Women may be more susceptible to carcinogens as they are less equipped with enzymes that can break down these toxins, which is why women experience higher rates of lung cancer after fewer years than men do when exposed to these chemicals.

-There is evidence that female smokers are less able to repair damaged DNA caused by smoking when compared to male smokers, which may contribute lead women at greater risk for certain types of lung cancer.
+There is evidence that female smokers are less able to repair damaged DNA caused by smoking when compared to male smokers, which may contribute to women at greater risk for certain types of lung cancer.

 Estrogen